-- 238. As a result of Defendants' unfair business acts and practices, Defendants have unfairly obtained and continue to unfairly obtain money from Plaintiffs and the members of the Class. - 239.
-Under the UCL, a business act or practice is "fraudulent" if it actually deceives or has the capacity, likelihood, or tendency to deceive a reasonable consumer and the consuming public. - 240.
-Defendants' conduct here was and continues to be fraudulent because it has the effect of deceiving consumers into believing that Defendants have methods to ensure the ethical and treatment of the animals from which they source dairy for the fairlife products at a high level of care.
-In reality, if Defendants were willing or able to ensure that their animal care claims were truthful and accurate, multiple undercover investigations would not have revealed systematic abuse and cruel and neglectful practices at its facilities. - 241.
-Defendants' conduct here is also fraudulent because its acts and omissions in their sustainability claims have the effect of deceiving consumers into believing the acts and practices that go into the production of fairlife Products are environmentally sustainable, including, but not limited to its plastic packaging being 100% recyclable.
-In fact, Defendants' farms are highly growth- and consolidationoriented which causes and exacerbates environmental destruction, such as with pollution from large amounts of manure, which Defendants then contribute additionally to environmental destruction with its (growing) biogas manure digester systems which cause environmental pollution and hazards; and fairlife packaging is in fact not recyclable and poses a contamination hazard to plastics that are recyclable. - Because Defendants misled and deceived Plaintiffs and the members of the Class, Defendants' conduct was "fraudulent."
+- 255. As a result of Defendants' unfair business acts and practices, Defendants have unfairly obtained and continue to unfairly obtain money from Plaintiffs and the members of the Class from their purchases of fairlife products. - 256.
+Under the UCL, a business act or practice is "fraudulent" if it actually deceives or has the capacity, likelihood, or tendency to deceive a reasonable consumer and the consuming public. - 257.
+Defendants' conduct here was, and continues to be, fraudulent because it has the effect of deceiving consumers into believing that Defendants have methods to ensure the ethical and treatment of the animals from which they source dairy for the fairlife products at a high level of care.
+In reality, if Defendants were willing or able to ensure that their animal care claims were truthful and accurate, multiple undercover investigations would not have revealed systematic abuse and cruel and neglectful practices at its facilities.

-\square

-Ш

-\leq

-\triangleleft

-3 >

->

-\triangleleft

->

-243. As a direct and proximate result of Defendants' fraudulent busin iess acts and practices, Defendants have fraudulently obtained and continue to fraudulently obtain money from Plaintiffs and the members of the Class.

-- 244. By reason of, and as a direct and proximate result of, the Defendants' unfair, unlawful, and/or fraudulent business practices and conduct, Plaintiffs have suffered economic harm.
-Accordingly, pursuant to the provisions of the UCL (section 17203), Plaintiffs and the Class members are entitled to restitution from the Defendants for their injuries. - 245.
-Redress and relief under the UCL are necessary because Plaintiffs have no adequate remedy at law. - 246.
-Whether a business practice is unfair, unlawful, and/or fraudulent is a question of fact for the finder of fact to determine. - The UCL is a strict liability statute, and it is not necessary to show Defendants intended to injure or harm the Plaintiffs.
-Moreover, a business practice may violate the UCL even if it affects only one victim. - 248.
-Pursuant to sections 17203 and 17535 of the California Business & Professions Code, the entry of permanent and mandatory relief against the Defendants is necessary and warranted to enjoin their ongoing unfair business conduct. - Therefore, Plaintiffs on behalf of themselves and the members of the Class, pray for the restitutionary and injunctive relief as set forth below.
+- 258. Defendants' conduct here is also fraudulent because its acts and omissions in their sustainability claims have the effect of deceiving consumers into believing the acts and practices that go into the production of fairlife Products are environmentally sustainable, including, but not limited to its plastic packaging being 100% recyclable.
+In fact, Defendants' farms are highly growth- and consolidation-oriented which causes and exacerbates environmental destruction, such as with pollution from large amounts of manure, which Defendants then contribute additionally to environmental destruction with its (growing) biogas manure digester systems which cause environmental pollution and hazards; and fairlife packaging is in fact not recyclable and poses a contamination hazard to plastics that are recyclable. - 259.
+Because Defendants intentionally misled and deceived Plaintiffs and the members of the Class, Defendants' conduct was "fraudulent." - 260.
+As a direct and proximate result of Defendants' fraudulent business acts and practices, Defendants have fraudulently obtained and continue to fraudulently obtain money from Plaintiffs and the members of the Class. - 261.
+By reason of, and as a direct and proximate result of, the Defendants' unfair, unlawful, and/or fraudulent business practices and conduct, Plaintiffs have suffered economic harm.
+Accordingly, pursuant to the provisions of the UCL (section 17203), Plaintiffs and the Class members are entitled to restitution from the Defendants for their economic injuries. - 262.
+Redress and relief under the UCL are necessary because Plaintiffs have no adequate remedy at law. - 263.
+Whether a business practice is unfair, unlawful, and/or fraudulent is a question of fact for the finder of fact to determine.

+264. The UCL is a strict liability statute, and it is not necessary to show Defendants intended to injure or harm the Plaintiffs.
+Moreover, a business practice may violate the UCL even if it affects only one victim.

+265. Pursuant to sections 17203 and 17535 of the California Business & Professions Code, the entry of permanent and mandatory relief against the Defendants is necessary and warranted to enjoin their ongoing unfair business conduct.

+266. Therefore, Plaintiffs on behalf of themselves and the members of the Class, pray for restitutionary and injunctive relief.